Zavat/Equus/MAPS_SETUP.md

 ## Important Notes

-- The map is **only available on mobile devices** (iOS/Android), not on web
+- Maps work on **iOS and Android** (both Expo Go and production builds)
-- On web, a placeholder message is shown instead
+- On **web**, a placeholder message is shown (maps are mobile-only)
-- Maps will not work without valid API keys on mobile devices
+- For development with Expo Go, default maps will work without API keys
+- For production builds, Google Maps API keys are required
-- Make sure to enable billing in Google Cloud Console (Maps API requires it)
+- Make sure to enable billing in Google Cloud Console
 - Consider adding usage quotas to avoid unexpected charges

 ## Features Implemented

+### Dual-View Layout
+- **Left panel**: Scrollable list of today's stops
+- **Right panel**: Interactive map with markers

+### List Features
+- Each stop shows: client name, address, horses count, time
+- First stop highlighted in green (next stop)
+- Selected stop highlighted in blue
-- **Dual-view layout**: List of stops on the left, map on the right
+- Tap any stop to highlight its marker on the map
+- Phone call button (if customer has phone)
+- Complete button to mark stop as done

+### Map Features
+- Color-coded markers:
+  - **Green**: Next stop (first in list)
+  - **Blue**: Selected stop
+  - **Red**: Other stops
-- **Interactive markers**: Tap list items to highlight markers, tap markers to select stops
+- Tap marker to select and show stop info
-- **Next stop indicator**: First stop is highlighted in green
+- Auto-centers when stops are completed
+- Zoom and pan controls
+- Shows user location

+### Dynamic Updates
-- **Dynamic updates**: Completing a stop removes it from the list and updates the map
+- Completing a stop removes it from the list
+- Map automatically recenters to remaining stops
+- Route updates in real-time

+### Navigation
+- **"Apri percorso in Maps"** button at bottom
-- **Navigation button**: "Apri percorso in Maps" opens Google Maps with directions to the next stop
+- Opens Google Maps with turn-by-turn directions to next stop
-- **Auto-centering**: Map automatically fits to show all remaining stops
+- Uses device's current location as starting point

-## Testing Without API Keys
+## Testing

-For development on web, the map placeholder will be shown.
-To test the full functionality, you must:
-1. Set up API keys as described above
+### On Expo Go (Development)
+- Install Expo Go app on your iOS/Android device
+- Scan QR code from `npm run dev`
+- Maps will work without additional configuration

+### On Production Build
+- Run `eas build --platform ios` or `eas build --platform android`
+- Requires Google Maps API keys configured in `app.json`
-2. Build and run the app on a physical device or iOS/Android emulator
+- Test on physical device or emulator

-3. Use `expo run:ios` or `expo run:android` (requires development build)
+### On Web
+- Maps are disabled on web (shows placeholder)
+- List functionality works normally
+- "Apri percorso in Maps" button still functions